ah teaches interface design (User Interface Thinking lecture)

 Announcements

-There will be a weekly announcement posted to Canvas and to the announcements page.
-These will serve as our main 'what is coming up' notification.
+Important announcements will be posted to Canvas and to the announcements page.
+These will often clarify or remind of important upcoming items.

 Contacting your instructors